-negative impacts and our contribu ıtion to society's goals.
+negative impacts and our contribution to society's goals.

 6.1 Assurance

-Has this publicly disclosed information on your Findependent assurer?
+Has this publicly disclosed information on your Plindependent assurer?
 RB commitments been assured by an

-$\square$ Yes $\square$ Partially $\boxtimes$ No
+☐ Yes ☐ Partially ☐ No

 If applicable, please include the link or description n of the assurance statement.

 Response Links and references

-This is our second year reporting our PRB self-assessment, and our first year developing an Integrated Annual Report, therefore we will provide partiall assurance to both of our previously mentioned reports until next year (as required by PRB).
+This is the third year we are presenting our PRB self-assessment report and the second year we are producing an Integrated Annual Report.
+We will hire an independent verification provider to validate the sustainability reports and ensure the accuracy and reliability of the disclosed data.

-6.2 Reporting on other framewo rks
+6.2 Reporting on other framewor ·ks

-Does your bank disclose sustainability information frameworks? on in any of the listed below standards and
+Does your bank disclose sustainability informatio frameworks? n in any of the listed below standards and

 ⊠ GRI

-⊠ SASB
+SASB

 □ CDP

-☐ IFRS Sustainability Disclosure Standard s (to be published)
+☐ IFRS Sustainability Disclosure Standards (to be published)

 □ TCFD

 □ Other:

 Response Links and references

-2022 is the first year we develop an Integrated Annual Report that provides disclosure of financial and nonfinancial aspects of the bank.
-Furthermore, this 2022 Report is also the first time we answer to both GRI and SASB standards.
-Integrated Annual Report 2022
+In 2023, we developed our Second Integrated Annual Report, which provides information on the bank's financial and non-financial aspects, aligned with GRI and SASB standards.
+Annual Report Integrated Annual Report 2023

 6.3 Outlook

-What are the next steps your bank will undertake in next 12 month-reporting period (particularly on impact analysis, target setting and governance structure for implementing the PRB)?
+What are the next steps your bank will undertake in next 12 month-reporting period (particularly on impact analysis15, target setting16 and governance structure for implementing the PRB)?
 Please describe briefly.

-Response Links and references Immediate next steps are to define the quantitative indicators to monitor our development on our commitments.
-Once we determine these indicators we will be able to establish a baseline, and determine SMART Targets, and therefore establish action plans to achieve.
+Response Links and references Over the next year, our immediate focus will be on defining the quantitative indicators that will allow us to monitor our progress in meeting our commitments.
+Once these indicators are determined, we will establish a baseline and define SMART objectives.
+This will enable us to develop specific action plans to achieve these goals.

-For example outlining plans for increasing the scope by including areas that have not yet been covered, or planned steps in terms of portfolio composition, context and performance measurement For example outlining plans for baseline measurement, developing targets for (more) impact areas, setting interim targets, developing action plans etc.
+15 For example outlining plans for increasing the scope by including areas that have not yet been covered, or planned steps in terms of portfolio composition, context and performance measurement 16 For example outlining plans for baseline measurement, developing targets for (more) impact areas, setting interim targets, developing action plans etc.